hailelagi/hailelagi.com/content/hacks/tsunami.md

 To be fair - at first it _seemed_ like a simple "good first issue" kind of thing I had no idea what I was opting into, so here's a disclaimer!
 We're going to build a type of database!
 Specifically an in-memory key-value data store -- like Redis! kinda... sorta.

-But before that context, here's Joe Armstrong explaining why writing correct, fast, well-tested, concurrent & parallel(distributed) programs on modern
-CPUs is complex and difficult and why erlang/elixir is appealing, it comes with a concurrent/parallel garbage collector (no global GC pauses, **low-latency by default**), a shared nothing architecture that's **multi-core by default** and scales IO bound work incredibly well with a simple model of concurrency with primitives that encourage thinking about fault tolerance -- did I mention functional programming?
+But before that context, here's Joe Armstrong explaining why writing correct, fast, well-tested, concurrent & parallel(distributed) programs on modern CPUs is complex and difficult and why erlang/elixir is appealing, it comes with a concurrent/parallel garbage collector (no global GC pauses, **low-latency by default**), a **shared nothing architecture** that's **multi-core by default** and scales IO bound soft-realtime applications incredibly well with a simple model of concurrency and primitives that encourage thinking about fault tolerance -- did I mention functional programming?

 {{< youtube bo5WL5IQAd0 >}}

-This covers some wide ranging and complex important topics but before a peek under the covers of what we say "yes" to when we want shared memory concurrency, but alas we're rebels and rust has _fearless concurrency_ right?:
+This covers some wide ranging and complex important topics let's take a peek under the covers of what we say "yes" to when we want shared memory concurrency -- spoiler it's hard, but alas we're rebels and rust has _fearless concurrency_ right?:

 ![Danger](/crit.png)

 ## Shaping performance constraints

+It's a worrying premise to write programs in an environment that doesn't have any kind of shared state.
+In a database for example, you can't just go around copying everything.
+In the erlang/elixir ecosystem this is called erlang term storage(ets), and it's a key component of the distributed database mnesia.

+>It would be very difficult, if not impossible to implement ETS purely in Erlang with similar performance.
+Due to its reliance on mutable data, the functionality of ETS tables is very expensive to model in a functional programming language like Erlang.
+[1]

-Before we get into the bells and whistles of it all, what are we _really_ trying to achieve?
-Conceputally a key-value store is simple.
+Before we get into the bells and whistles of it all, what is it at its core?
+Conceputally a key-value store seems simple.
-What you want is an abstract interface that can store data and retrieve it fast, essentially a map/dictionary/associative array abstract data type:
+What you want to model is an abstract interface that can store data and retrieve it fast, essentially a map/dictionary/associative array abstract data type:

 ```go
 type Table[Key comparable, Value any] interface {